mflpopescu/mediascraper/README.md

 # mediascraper
-Scraper for hotnews.ro RSS using Scrapy framework.
-Results posted to Elastic
+Project aims to determine sentiment and subjectivity of articles on hotnews.ro using natural language processing.
+Articles are scraped from RSS feed using Scrapy framework and posted to Elastic.

 Activate virtual environment
 ```source bin/activate```